 Of all the difference fence types out there, wooden fences are one of the most aesthetically pleasing… unless you refuse to clean them.
 If left alone, wood fencing will begin to grow algae, mildew and mold, and eventually begin rotting.

 Luckily, wood fences aren’t hard to clean if you know what you’re doing.
-Here’s a few tips and tricks to help.
+Here’s a few tips and tricks from the best fence company around to help.

 First things first, get everything ready.
 Cover any bushes, flowers, or other plants that may be growing by the wood fences to protect them.
 Then, mix one part household bleach with two parts warm water to make a cleaning solution.
 For every gallon or liter of water in your bucket, you might also want to add a teaspoon of some mild soap that’s safe to add to chlorinated bleach.